 In current days, there is no more software development completely performed from scratch.
 Software relies on COTS or FOSS which are portions of code developed by third parties and integrated, as is, in the solution.
 That could be libraries to be integrated in the code or products to be executed separately in order to provide part of the services.

-Open-Source Software usage
+COTS and OSS

-OSS presentation
+OSS, FOSS, COTS presentation

 In the world of IT and Cloud, both software sourcing approaches are currently used to provide IT services, needed to run the Cloud Infrastructure and also to provide Business applications with interfaces from the IaaS layer to the user interface.
 One is the use of proprietary software, we could call ‘Vendor locked’ software and the other is call ‘Open-Source’ or ‘OSS ‘software.